MRtrix3/mrtrix3/docs/installation/windows_install.rst

     -  an `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`__ 3.3 compliant graphics card and corresponding software driver

 ..
 WARNING::
-    When following the instructions below, make sure that make use the **'MinGW-w64 Win64 shell'**.
+    When following the instructions below, make sure that you use the **'MinGW-w64 Win64 shell'**.
 'MSYS2 shell' and 'MinGW-w64 Win32 shell' should be avoided.

 Install and update MSYS2
 ------------------------